alexchunt90/joyce/README.md

 # Joyce
 _A Reader and Editor for Hypertext_

 Joyce is a web app for reading and annotating texts.
-It was designed to power The Joyce Project, a website to help introduce James Joyce's Ulysses to new readers with the full-text and detailed annotations.
+It was designed to power [The Joyce Project](http://www.joyceproject.com/), a website to help introduce James Joyce's Ulysses to new readers with the full-text and detailed annotations.

+Joyce uses Python and Flask for the backend, Elasticsearch for the datastore, and React and Bootstrap for the front end, bundled with Webpack.
+The text editor is built on DraftJS.

 ## Setup